-As a manager and professional decision making is daily business
+As a manager and professional, decision-making is daily business

-This questions was the starting point of the so called evidence movement which has its origin in medicine and by then has reached many other areas including management (Baba und HakemZadeh 2012).
-The driving force behind evidence-based practices is the increasing awareness that human decision making is prone to bias and failure which leads to poor outcomes.
-This is especially relevant in high risk areas such as medicine where poor decisions can be a matter of life and death.
-However, it is not just medicine where poor decisions can have a catastrophic impact (Strauch 2016).
-Day in and day out managers and professionals like us take decisions that shape the future of our organizations.
-Evidence-based Management (EBM) targets at helping us to improve decision making quality.
-However, why do we need EBM in business?
-There are more than 200 different biases that affect decision making quality
+These questions were the starting point of the so called 'Evidence Movement', which has its origin in the healthcare sector and since then has reached many other areas, notably also including management (Baba und HakemZadeh 2012).
+The driving force behind evidence-based practices is the increasing awareness that human decision-making is prone to bias and failure, which in turn leads to poor outcomes.
+This is especially true in high-risk areas such as the healthcare sector, where poor decisions can be a matter of life and death.
+However, it is not just healthcare where poor decisions and as a result human error can have a catastrophic impact (Strauch 2016).
+Day in and day out, managers and professionals and other stakeholders make decisions that shape the future of our organizations.
+Evidence-based Management (EBM) targets at helping us to improve decision-making quality.

+Why do we need EBM in business?
+There are more than 200 different biases that affect decision-making quality

 A considerable amount of information we are exposed to is of questionable quality

-Stress and cognitive overload undermines decision making quality
+Stress and cognitive overload undermines decision-making quality

 Evidence-based Management is an approach that helps to increase decision making quality

-Depending on your time restrictions and the decision magnitute, do a comprehensive review of all four sources of evidence or just a brief mental “walk-through” when you are already aware of it (e.g. from former decision processes).
-After you acquired the evidence critically appraise it and aggregate the key take-aways in a way such that you can apply them in your specific business setting.
+Depending on your time restrictions and the decision magnitute, do a comprehensive review of all four sources of evidence or just a brief mental “walk-through” in case you are already aware of them (e.g. from former decision processes).
+After you acquired the evidence, critically appraise it and aggregate the key take-aways in a way such that you can apply them in your specific business setting.
 Finally, assess the outcome and align your intervention strategy accordingly.

-EBM combines qualitative and quantitative evidence which makes it very attractive for complex business settings.
+Evidence-based Management combines qualitative and quantitative evidence, which makes it very attractive for complex business settings.
 There is for instance a strong body of quantitative evidence available on the effect of goal agreements on performance.
 This makes it easy to conclude that goal setting theory (the theoretical foundation behind goal agreements) has a positive impact on performance.
-However, in order to better understand the “how” and “why” EBM encourages us to also have a look at qualitative studies that look beyond whether goal setting works or not.
+However, in order to better understand the “how” and “why”, Evidence-based Management encourages us to also take a look at qualitative studies that look beyond whether goal setting works or not.